 - Taalthuis offers Dutch language courses across the Netherlands.
-They provide both group and in-company lessons and have locations in 8 different cities, including Amsterdam, Leiden, and Den Bosch.
+They provide both group and in-company lessons and have locations in eight different cities, including Amsterdam, Leiden, and Den Bosch.

 Learning Dutch for free in the Netherlands

-- Some gemeentes, such as the City of Amsterdam, offer free courses to candidates who meet specific requirements (such as EU citizenship or whether you have completed the civic integration course).
+- Some gemeentes, such as Amsterdam, offer free courses to candidates who meet specific requirements (such as EU citizenship or whether you have completed the civic integration course).

 - Many city libraries offer the chance to practice Dutch with other learners.
 In The Hague, you can visit Taalhuis, where you can borrow resources and talk with volunteers.
 There is also Taalcafé in Delfshaven library Rotterdam, which can help you to improve your Dutch skills.

 - Taal voor het leven is an organization that focuses on difficulties that adults face with language.
 Basic knowledge of Dutch is necessary to follow courses.
 Still, if you have specific issues (such as with job applications or reading legal Dutch), this could be a useful free service.

 - Many meetup groups are dedicated to helping non-native Dutch speakers to learn Dutch.
 You can find these on meetup.com or on Facebook.

 Another (often free) option for learning Dutch is to follow online classes.

 - Learn Dutch Online publishes a free weekly Dutch lesson.
 Bart de Pau teaches Dutch through video lessons, and the website includes plenty of vocabulary resources as well as blogs about learning Dutch.
 There are also premium options that give access to a considerable number of grammar lessons.

 - The University of Groningen has an eight-week online course that includes direct contact with a teacher via Skype.
 Courses require 8–10 hours per week and are available from A0-C1.
 They cost €250–300 depending on your level.